 This guide to wicking will help you understand how to choose the right wick for your candle.
 Happy candle making!

-Our wicks have all been primed (pre-waxed), cut to the specified length, and tabs have already been attached.
+Our candle wicks have all been primed (pre-waxed), cut to the specified length, and the wick tabs have already been attached.
 They are ready for use in your candle making project.
-Please note that the guidance we offer on this website for wick selection are recommendations only, and not guaranteed.
+Please note that the guidance we offer on this website for wick selection is a recommendation only, and is not guaranteed.
 You should always test to ensure proper wick selection.

 Coreless, all cotton braided wicks which are designed to bend at the tip when burning, forcing the tip of the wick into the outermost portion of the flame where it burns hottest.
 The result is more complete combustion, leaving less carbon buildup (mushrooming) behind and less smoking.
 Can be used in votives, pillars, containers, and gel candles.
 Each wick has been cut to the specified length, primed with a high melt point wax (212°F) and has been crimped with a wick tab for immediate use in your candle making project.

 |Size||Recommended Application (diameter)*|